 As many Drexel Med students online suggest, current rotations can be somewhat tricky.

 Although most students manage to secure rotations at Drexel’s nearby affiliated hospitals and clinics, class sizes are so big that ultimately a small number of students may be assigned spots elsewhere.
-Its also rumored online that as well as their teaching hospital Hahnemann, they also lost sites at Abington, and ER and inpatient services at Mercy Philadelphia.
+It is also rumored online that as well as their teaching hospital Hahnemann, they also lost sites at Abington, and ER and inpatient services at Mercy Philadelphia.

 Of course, these problems should theoretically be fixed by its future relocation to uCity Square (mentioned in the pros above).